Jonahjohnzon/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 9-print_last_digit.py : print last digit
 10-add.py : function that adds two integers and returns the result 11-pow.py : power of
+12-fizzbuzz.py : function that prints the numbers from 1 to 100 separated by a space